paulkass/jira-vim/README.md

 Please compile Vim with python3 for this plugin to function properly.

-Then install the `python/requirements.txt` file with pip.
+Then install the `requirements.txt` file with pip.